deni64k/deni64k.github.io/eth-archive-node.md

 permalink: /eth-archive-node/
 ---

+> [!WARNING] :warning: Due to the lack of interest and my BTRFS array being crushed, the node is no longer archive.
+Please, contact me if you're interested in this project.

 Hello stranger,

 I maintain an archive node for Ethereum and want to share access to it with you and anyone who is interested.